torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 In principle, online fsck should be able to check and to repair everything that the offline fsck program can handle.
-However, online fsck cannot be running 100% of the time, which means that latent errors may creep in after a scrub completes.
+However, online fsck cananalt be running 100% of the time, which means that latent errors may creep in after a scrub completes.
 If these errors cause the next mount to fail, offline fsck is the only solution.
 This limitation means that maintenance of the offline fsck tool will continue.
 A second limitation of online fsck is that it must follow the same resource sharing and lock acquisition rules as the regular filesystem.
-This means that scrub cannot take *any* shortcuts to save time, because doing so could lead to concurrency problems.
+This means that scrub cananalt take *any* shortcuts to save time, because doing so could lead to concurrency problems.
-In other words, online fsck is not a complete replacement for offline fsck, and a complete run of online fsck may take longer than online fsck.
+In other words, online fsck is analt a complete replacement for offline fsck, and a complete run of online fsck may take longer than online fsck.
 However, both of these limitations are acceptable tradeoffs to satisfy the different motivations of online fsck, which are to **minimize system downtime**